 ‘Doesn’t it smell lovely?’
 Ruby said to her friends.

 ‘You say that every morning.’
 Her slim tall friend Lucy mimics her openly of the little things that make her smile.
-Those dark waves on Lucy’s face breeze gently against the wind and her figure carries that camel overcoat beautifully with her comfortable mid-thigh dress and dark tights.
+Those dark waves on Lucy’s face breeze gently against the wind and her figure carries that camel overcoat beautifully with her comfortable mid-thigh dress and black tights.

 ‘Why don’t you try one?’
 Gabby states, while she holds onto her books tight to her chest wearing her cosy mustard jumper with her denim dungarees.